mnhat3896/myDevOpsBlog/content/en/posts/backup_database_inside_kubernetes.md

 This article will show you how to backup database inside a cluster (kubernetes).
 Here i use Azure kubernetes service (a service of Azure cloud).
 But you can use this article to back up any kind of Kubernetes approach.

+### NOTE

+I will use acronym.

+* SC is Storage Class
+* PVC is Persistent Volume Claim
+* SA is Azure Storage Account
+* ACR is Azure Container Registry

 ## Scenario

 * You are using kubernetes, here is Azure Kubernetes Service (AKS)